 I there’s just a bus driving by and Trevor just threw Grant under it.

-He hadn’t done a thing.
-Just came up, and I had to push Trevor out of the bus.
+Poor Grant, he hadn’t done a thing.
+I just came up, and I ended up pushing him in front of the bus.

 Rob Pickels 01:13